eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

 `MCAP <https://github.com/foxglove/mcap>`_ is a modular container format and logging library for pub/sub messages with arbitrary message serialization.
 It is primarily intended for use in robotics applications, and works well under various workloads, resource constraints, and durability requirements.
-MCAP C++ library is packed within |ddsrecorder| as a header-only, but its dependencies need to be installed using the appropriate Windows package manager.
+MCAP C++ library is packed within |ddsrecord| as a header-only, but its dependencies need to be installed using the appropriate Windows package manager.

 It is recommended to use `vcpkg <https://vcpkg.io/en/>`__ dependency manager to install `LZ4 <https://github.com/lz4/lz4>`__ and `zstd <https://github.com/facebook/zstd>`__ dependencies.
 Once both dependencies are installed, add the directory where the binaries are located to the ``PATH``.
 The installed binaries are usually located under ``<path\to\vcpkg>/\installed\x64-windows\bin`` directory.